From a Practitioner’s Perspective

 Finally, should you elect to go abroad for surgery, and require subsequent care on your return; who will provide this service?
 I’ve seen a number of patients with complications after procedures done abroad that required corrective surgery or other care.
 A common refrain was that they had difficulty getting an appointment to see their original surgeon or could not return to his location.

 In conclusion, cosmetic surgery medical tourism is a growth industry which will continue to attract consumers with discretionary income, looking for a combination of excellent surgical outcome, a nice holiday, and a better deal than they can get at home.
-While most Britons are traveling to developing nations in their quest for beauty and rejuvenation, they should also consider the USA.
-At the moment the exchange rate is favorably positioned with regard to the pound.
-In Phoenix/Scottsdale for example, we have plenty of non-stop flights from the UK.
-Not to mention proximity to Las Vegas, Sedona, the Grand Canyon, and fantastic golf at over 200 courses of all styles.
+In Phoenix/Scottsdale for example, we have plenty of non-stop flights from the UK, Europe, Canada, and Mexico Not to mention proximity to Las Vegas, Sedona, the Grand Canyon, and fantastic golf at over 200 courses of all styles.
 A great climate, world-class dining, shopping, and accommodations make the Valley of the Sun a favored destination for discerning travelers.
 Oh, I almost forgot, we also have friendly, well-trained English speaking plastic surgeons operating in well-equipped, fully accredited facilities.
-Cheers.
+Cheer